-Directors' and officers' insurance, also known as management liability insurance and D&O for short, exists to protect entrepreneurs from the risks associated with running a business.
+Directors' and officers' insurance, also known as management liability insurance and D&O insurance for short, exists to protect entrepreneurs from the risks associated with running a business.
 It is available for businesses of any size, whether it’s a small startup or a large organisation.

 - Worldwide cover

 Set up your directors and officers insurance in less than 10 minutes